 5. Picture Frames

 They have SO many great, basic frames for really cheap, and a lot of them come already matted, which is a bonus.
 I’m a sucker for matted black and white prints in frames because they are so timeless.
 I put free public domain images of vintage clotheslines in them for our laundry room.

-And I hung them up with black and whites of our own family photos for our foyer gallery wall.
+And I hung these up with black and whites of our own family photos for our foyer gallery wall.

 I swear it’s hard to find good looking faux plants, especially inexpensive ones.
 Most of the ones I’ve seen at IKEA actually look really convincing.
 They have great real plants too, but they don’t stand a chance against my black thumb.

-I even got a pair of artificial boxwood trees (these cypress trees would work too) for our front porch too.
+I even got a pair of artificial boxwood trees (these cypress trees would work too) for our front porch.
 No one EVER guesses they’re totally fake, even up close.
 (They were only seasonal and have been discontinued, but they always have new artificial plants every 6 months or so.)